KxSystems/docs/docs/kb/file-compression.md

 ---|---|---
 libsnappy.so.1 | libsnappy.dylib<br>(available via package managers such as [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/)) | snappy.dll

 Snappy has excellent compression and decompression speed so it is a good choice if you optimize for query speed and ingestion times.
-Snappy falls behing the other compression solutions in compression ratio.
+Snappy falls behind the other compression solutions in compression ratio.

 ### LZ4